Back to DWU AI Articles

 Hawaiian Airlines Fleet (Post-Acquisition):

-• Airbus A330-200: Wide-body long-haul aircraft; deployed on premium Hawaii-Japan routes and potential Asia-Pacific expansion; only wide-body in Alaska's fleet.
+• Airbus A330-200: Wide-body long-haul aircraft; deployed on Hawaii-Japan routes and potential Asia-Pacific expansion; only wide-body in Alaska's fleet.

 • Boeing 787-9 (on order): Modern wide-body twin-engine; on order for Hawaiian; will enable expanded transpacific service (Australia, South Pacific, Asia expansion).